mahoney1/test/rest-auth-oauth2.md

     sed -e 's/localhost:/orderer.example.com:/' -e 's/localhost:/peer0.org1.example.com:/' -e 's/localhost:/peer0.org1.example.com:/' -e 's/localhost:/ca.org1.example.com:/'  < $HOME/.composer/cards/jdoe@trade-network/connection.json  > /tmp/connection.json && cp -p /tmp/connection.json $HOME/.composer/cards/jdoe@trade-network

- Lastly, we want to export the card to a file - to use for import elsewhere  - this is in fact the card that we will use to import then  authenticate to the REST server (ie if it was located remote to the REST server) and we can discard the initial enrolment based business network card file.
+ Lastly, we want to export the card to a file - to use for import elsewhere  - ie the card that we will use to import to the wallet in our browser client - and thefore at this point, we can discard the initial business network card file for `jdoe`.

      composer card export -f jdoe_exp.card -n jdoe@trade-network ; rm jdoe.card

-Repeat the above steps for participant Ken Coe (`kcoe`) - creating a `trader2` participant and issuing identity - the sequence of commands are:
+Repeat the above steps for participant Ken Coe (`kcoe`) - creating a `trader2` participant and issuing the identity `kcoe` - the sequence of commands are:

     composer participant add -c admin@trade-network -d '{"$class":"org.acme.trading.Trader","tradeId":"trader1", "firstName":"Jo","lastName":"Doe"}'

     composer identity issue -c admin@trade-network -f kcoe.card -u kcoe -a "resource:org.acme.trading.Trader#trader2"